fmidev/smartmet-plugin-timeseries/docs/Using-the-Timeseries-API.md

 | localtz | Time zone of the geographical location. |X|X|
 | gridnorth | Direction of north in the grid location. |X|-|

+If option "findnearestvalidpoint=1" is used, and the data has been marked in the querydata engine not to be full with "fullgrid=false", the nearest valid point in the data will be searched if necessary using the given "maxdistance" condition.
+The default "maxdistance" is "60.0km".
+If a valid point is found nearby, "nearlongitude" and similar parameters will store the actual coordinate uesed.

 ### Computed Parameters

 The table with the computed parameters is given below.